HeisSpiter/HPCsim/README.md

 Hill R.C., D. (2015), "Parallel Random Numbers, Science and reproducibility", in IEEE Computing in Science and Engineering, 17(4) pp: 66-71.

 Pierre l'Ecuyer for his packaging of MRG2k3a as RngStream which is the heart of the HPCsim framework.

+This research was financed by the French Government Laboratory of Excellence initiative n°ANR-10-LABX-0006, the Région Auvergne and the European Regional Development Fund.
+It was also funded by the French Laboratory LIMOS, in Clermont-Ferrand.